 Indeed, memory immune cells boosted by deleting the two molecules could potentially detect and kill HIV in its latent form.
 This dormant form of the virus has been one of the main obstacles in curing HIV.

 In cancer, studies have pointed out the importance of memory cells in immunotherapy.
-Specifically, reactivating memory CD8+ T cells has been suggested to be crucial for preventing relapse.
+Specifically, reactivating memory CD8+ T cells has been

 “There’s been great interest within the scientific community,” notes Sanjabi, “to enhance the development and function of memory CD8 T cells, which work better for immunotherapies than effector T cells.”
-She goes on to refer to CAR T cell therapy, an innovative form of immunotherapy that is receiving increasing attention.
+She goes on to refer to

 “Our findings,” she goes on to say, “could provide an opportunity to improve future engineering of CAR T cells against tumors.
 This could potentially be used in combination with a genome-editing technique like CRISPR that would remove the Sprouty 1 and 2 molecules from the cells to make them more effective.”